Kaikoi at Hoopili

 No analysis available

-Assigned/reserved parking is strongly supported.
-Multiple listings explicitly state "2 assigned parking stalls," "2 assigned tandem parking stalls," and "1 reserved parking stall," which is consistent across different remarks and not limited to a single agent write-up.
+Assigned/reserved parking is strongly supported at this building.
+Multiple listings explicitly state "2 assigned parking stalls," "2 assigned tandem parking stalls," "2-assigned tandem parking spots," and "1 reserved parking stall," which aligns with the high-confidence MLS pattern.
+This appears to be consistent building-level information rather than a one-off agent entry.

 No analysis available

-I searched for wording like "deeded parking," "owned stall," or "parking included in deed" and found none.
-The listings consistently describe assigned/reserved stalls, which indicates parking exists but not that it is deeded.
+I checked for phrases like "deeded parking," "owned stall," or "parking included in deed" and found none.
+The public remarks describe the stalls as assigned, reserved, or tandem, which indicates parking is not being marketed as deeded.

 No analysis available

-I looked for any mention of a parking fee, monthly parking rental, or additional parking cost and found none.
-The remarks only discuss assigned, reserved, or tandem stalls without stating a separate fee.
+I searched for any mention of a parking fee, monthly parking charge, or additional parking rental cost and found nothing.
+The listings mention assigned parking and guest stalls, but no separate parking pricing.

 Guest parking appears to be available in the building/community.
 The remarks consistently reference "ample guest stalls" and "plenty of guest parking," reinforcing the MLS checkbox data and suggesting this is a recurring amenity rather than copy-paste noise.